Research

 Gender and Mining

-Highlights: Work on this project has been summarized in a recent open access publication from Phyllis Lesnikov, Nadja Kunz, and Leila Harris in Resources Policy, linked here, as well as a report from Cecilia Campero, Alessia Rodríguez, Leila Harris, and Nadja Kunz produced for the Asia-Pacific Economic Cooperation (APEC), linked here.
+Highlights: Work on this project has been summarized in a recent open access publication from Phyllis Lesnikov, Nadja Kunz, and Leila Harris in Resources Policy, linked here.
+In addition, a report was produced by Cecilia Campero, Alessia Rodríguez, Leila Harris, and Nadja Kunz produced for the Asia-Pacific Economic Cooperation (APEC), linked here, along with a publication from the same authors in the Extractive Industries and Society, also linked.

 EDGES members currently working on this project: Leila M. Harris.